loader from loading.io

 More Episodes

 Not long ago culture was considered rare in nature, maybe even uniquely human.
 But that's changed.
 We now know that the tree of life is buzzing with culture—and not just on a few lonely branches.
 Creatures great and small learn songs, migration routes, and feeding techniques from each other.
 Many species build up reservoirs of knowledge over generations.
-This has profound implications, not just for understanding of the natural world, but also for our efforts to protect it.
+This has profound implications, not just for our understanding of the natural world, but also for our efforts to protect it.

 My guest today is Dr. Philippa Brakes.
 Philippa is an Honorary Lecturer at the University of Exeter, with one foot in science and another in conservation.
 She's both a behavioral ecologist, focusing on whales and dolphins, and a leading voice—for more than a decade now—urging conservationists to take animal cultures seriously.

 Here, Philippa and I talk about how researchers define culture and social learning in animals.
 We tour the mounting evidence for culture across species—in birds, in apes, in fish, possibly even in insects.
 We discuss the methods that scientists use to infer that behaviors are socially learned.
 We consider how animal culture complicates the conservation enterprise.
 We also discuss the idea that animal cultures have intrinsic value—not value for us humans, not value that can be easily quantified, but value for the animals themselves.
-Along the way Philippa and I talk about the notion of "cultural rescue"; indigenous understandings of animal culture; cases where social learning is maladaptive; human-animal mutualism; fashion trends; the idea of conserving "cultural capacity"; elephant matriarchs and other "keystone individuals"; golden lion tamarins, herring, and regent honey-eaters; and the question of why some orcas where salmon as hats.
+Along the way Philippa and I talk about the notion of "cultural rescue"; indigenous understandings of animal culture; cases where social learning is maladaptive; human-animal mutualism; fashion trends; the idea of conserving "cultural capacity"; elephant matriarchs and other "keystone individuals"; golden lion tamarins, herring, and regent honey-eaters; and the question of why some orcas wear salmon as hats.

 Alright friends, this topic has been on our wish list for a while now.
 Hope you enjoy it!